reTHINK-project/specs/deployment/readme.md

 * Discovery Service (FFS): under development.

 ### Client side components
-* The client side components are included in the runtime.
-This runtime is downloaded in the browser when the user connects to an application based on the runtime server.
+* The client side components are the runtime and the application.
+This runtime is downloaded in the browser when the user connects to an application based on reThink.
 Thus, nothing has to be manually installed.

-##Let's rock
-###Identity Provider

-ReThink provides two identity providers available: a [Node.js](https://github.com/reTHINK-project/dev-IdPServer) and a [php](https://github.com/reTHINK-project/dev-IdPServer-phpOIDC) one.
-First one is recommanded (and dockerized).
-These two IdPs are providing OIDC (installation guide is provided in README) and we have implemented IdP Proxy as specified in [ietf WebRTC Security draft](https://tools.ietf.org/html/draft-ietf-rtcweb-security-arch-11).
-After installing one of these two IdPs, at least two users, Alice and Bob have to be created in the database.
+## installation process

 ###Communication Service Provider

-As mentionned above, the communication service providers consists in three services.
+As mentionned above, the communication service providers consists in three componants, a messaging node, a domain registry and a catalogue.
+To have a consistent platform, we

 ####Domain Registry
 Domain registry is installable from [here](https://github.com/reTHINK-project/dev-registry-domain/server).
 As the Domain Registry is necessary to run the messaging node, it has to be installed first.
 The default port of the domain registry is 4567.